31. How to practice being an honest person

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Part Three

 If you are someone who loves the truth, and who is able to accept the truth, then being an honest person will not be too hard.
 You will feel that it is much easier.
 Those with personal experience know very well that the greatest barriers to being an honest person are people’s insidiousness, their deceitfulness, their maliciousness, and their despicable intents.
 As long as these corrupt dispositions remain, being an honest person will be too difficult.
 All of you are training to be honest people, so you have some experience in this.
 What have your experiences been like?
 (Every day I write down all the garbage I’ve said and the lies that I’ve told.
-Then, I do some introspection and self-analysis.
+Then, I examine and dissect myself.
 I’ve found that there’s some sort of intent behind most of these lies, and that I’ve told them for the sake of vanity and saving face.
 Even though I’m aware that what I say doesn’t comport with the truth, I still can’t help but lie and pretend.)
 This is what’s so hard about being an honest person.
 Whether or not you’re aware of it is not important; the key thing is that you stubbornly continue to lie, knowing what you do is wrong, in order to achieve your aims, to maintain your own image and face, and any claim of ignorance is a lie.
 The key to being an honest person is to resolve your motives, your intents, and your corrupt dispositions.
 This is the only way to resolve the problem of telling lies at its source.
 To achieve one’s personal goals, that is, to personally benefit, to take advantage of a situation, to make oneself look good, or to gain the approval of others—these are people’s intents and aims when they tell lies.
 This sort of lying reveals a corrupt disposition, and this is the discernment you need with regard to telling lies.
 So, how should this corrupt disposition be resolved?
 That all hinges on whether or not you love the truth.
-If you can accept the truth and speak without advocating for yourself; if you can stop considering your own interests and instead consider the church’s work, the will of God, and the interests of God’s chosen people, then you will stop telling lies.
+If you can accept the truth and speak without advocating for yourself; if you can stop considering your own interests and instead consider the church’s work, the intentions of God, and the interests of God’s chosen people, then you will stop telling lies.
 You will be able to speak truthfully, and straightforwardly.
 Without this stature, you won’t be able to speak truthfully, proving that your stature is lacking and that you are unable to practice the truth.
 And so, being an honest person requires a process of understanding the truth, a process of growing in stature.
 When we look at it this way, it is impossible to be an honest person without eight to ten years of experience.
-This is the time that must be spent on the process of growing in one’s life, on the process of understanding and gaining the truth.
+This period is the process of growing in one’s life, the process of understanding and gaining the truth.
 Some people might ask: “Can resolving the issue of lying and becoming an honest person really be that hard?”
 That depends on who you are talking about.
 If it’s someone who loves the truth, then they will be able to give up lying when it comes to certain matters.
 But if it’s someone who doesn’t love the truth, then giving up lying will be all the more difficult.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 The Most Fundamental Practice of Being an Honest Person